Keeping Arcata Streets Clean for a Clean Humboldt Bay

 - Cigarette containers for pockets, storefronts, and volunteers

 A party is held to celebrate all AAB volunteers every year, and receive recognition in EcoNews.
-Individuals receive an acknowledgement certificate, and businesses receive a decal or poster identifying them as an AAB participant for their store window.
-There is also the opportunity for discounted group marketing with other AAB members.
+Individuals receive an acknowledgement certificate, as well as a decal idenifying them as an AAB participant for their store/home window or car.

 Golden Broom Awards